Home / Series / CinemaStix / Aired Order /

 What was the world's very first Christmas movie?
 You might think back to classics like Miracle on 34th Street or even It's A Wonderful Life.
 But you'd be about a half century off.
 In this quick flashback, I'll be going through a couple of the earliest Christmas movies ever made.

-• S2023E27 When the director is overqualified for the job
+• S2023E27 Directing Harry Potter: when the director is overqualified for the job

 • December 9, 2023